 Steptoe has assisted clients in the formation and negotiation of virtually every kind of wholesale power and energy transaction, representing buyers, sellers and marketers.
 We have drafted tariffs, standard form contracts, and transaction-specific agreements of all levels of complexity for these various transactions.
 In addition, we have experience in the electric markets in different areas of the country, and are therefore familiar with contracting practices that may be unique to these regions.

 Steptoe has represented electric utilities in virtually every aspect of rate litigation before the FERC.
 We have extensive experience in traditional embedded cost of service ratemaking and related accounting issues.
 In addition, we have represented utilities in numerous non-traditional ratemaking cases, such as cases involving incremental cost rates and market-based rates.
 Our familiarity with FERC policies and ratemaking principles enables us to work closely with our clients' management and rate experts in developing a rate case strategy and in putting together the company's presentation for the case.
 We also advise our clients on the cost recovery implications of proposed resolutions for other issues.
-Every attorney in the electric practice group has experience in electric rate issues, and several have experience in gas and oil rates.
+Every lawyers in the electric practice group has experience in electric rate issues, and several have experience in gas and oil rates.

 We have participated in state regulatory proceedings involving qualifying facility charges, incentive rates, and retail transmission rates.
 We have also advised our clients on a broad range of other retail rate issues, including retail sale embedded cost of service issues.